Yohoa/rfiling-camera-media-autosort/README.md

   - The version of `exifread` is better to be 2.3.1, which is the version used in development.
 We encontered bugs while using the latest version (3.0.0) in development.

 ### Installation
-1. Clone or download the ImageAutoSort script from the GitHub repository.
+1. Clone or download the scripts from the GitHub repository.
 2. Ensure Python is installed on your system.
 3. Install any missing libraries as needed.